 Red snappers can grow as large as 35 pounds, but most fish are much smaller.
 It is often sold whole or in fillets.
 Whole fish are usually between 2 and 5 pounds.
 When buying whole red snapper, look for clear, red eyes and bright red skin that fades towards the belly.
 If you are purchasing fillets, try to buy them with the skin on.
 This will help hold the fish together and lets you get a look at the skin to make sure it’s red snapper.

 How to Cook Red Snapper

-Red snapper is a very versatile fish and can be cooked a number of different ways.
-It is an excellent fish to grill, either whole or in fillets.
-While it might seem difficult, grilling whole fish really isn't difficult.
+Red snapper is a particularly excellent fish to grill, either whole or in fillets.
+While it might seem challenging, grilling whole fish really isn't difficult.
 Simply take a whole red snapper, fill the body with lemon slices, chili peppers, butter, herbs, and spices and you are ready to grill.
 While you want a hot grill, the fish should sit over a lower heat, not necessarily indirect grilling, but low direct heat.
 In many parts of the world, the way to grill snapper is on a wet banana leaf.
-You might also attempt grilling it on a cedar plank, which is another great way to grill fish.
+You might also try grilling it on a cedar plank, which is another great way to grill fish.

 Watch Now: Baked Red Snapper with Garlic and Herbs Recipe

-Red Snapper Substitutes
+Red Snapper Recipes

 Red snapper is an excellent choice for a whole grilled fish, a broiled fillet, or as the main ingredient in fish tacos.
 Its lightly sweet flavor goes well with almost any seasoning.